-- Achieve a passing score of C- (76%) in both theory and clinical in all nursing courses. - A student receiving a D in any nursing course may repeat the course one time. - A student who fails either one nursing course twice or two nursing courses with a grade of D, F or WF will be dismissed from the Division of Nursing. - Meet all agency requirements of CPR, immunizations, skin test, HIPPA and attire. - Continue to comply with legal, moral and legislative standards required for licensure to practice as a registered nurse set forth by the Alabama Board of Nursing Administrative Code. - Meet essential mental and physical qualifications set forth by the Division of Nursing Disability Statement. - Random drug screening may be done at the discretion of the faculty.
+- Meet all agency requirements of CPR, immunizations, skin test, HIPPA and attire. - 5.
+Continue to comply with legal, moral and legislative standards required for licensure to practice as a registered nurse set forth by the Alabama Board of Nursing Administrative Code. - 6.
+Continue to meet essential mental and physical qualifications set forth by the Division of Nursing Disability Statement. - 7.
+Submit to random drug screening at the discretion of the faculty.
 Failure to submit to drug screening or a positive drug screen will result in the dismissal of the student from the professional program.